rebelsky/sams-assorted-musings-reflections/duke-tip-2016.md

 each in turn.

 I think Grinnell asked me to be up here because I represent a certain kind of success.
 I have an awesome job.
 I get to make a difference in the lives of my students.
 I get to work on interesting projects, projects that I often design.
+I regularly have the opportunity to interact with really smart people.
 I get paid well.
-And I get to watch my students go off to do incredible things, from helping design parts of Twitter to writing the code that lets Disney and Industrial Light and Magic create awesome animations, to making people laugh on the *Silicon Valley* TV show, to working on medical softare, and more.
+And I get to watch my students go off to do incredible things, from helping design parts of Twitter to writing the code that lets Disney and Industrial Light and Magic create awesome animations, to making people laugh on the *Silicon Valley* TV show, to working on medical software, to raising wonderful children, and more.

 My own occupation and that list of occupations lead to my first recommendation for you: *Pursue your passions*.
 Each of my students has found something different that is important to him, her, or zir.
 Most of them are privileged enough to make a good living do what is important.